African-centered. Storyteller. Social Entrepreneur. Pan-African.

 Archiving & Storytelling

-Member and former Vice President of ASE: The Chicago Association of Black Storytelling.
+Former Vice President of ASE: The Chicago Association of Black Storytelling.

 Work Samples